Tishj/Codingame-Cluster/README.md

 Invalid moves:
 Move is not among the valid moves, or does not follow the correct format for the move
-PLACE command was done for a column that is already full
+DROP command was done for a column that is already full ROTATE command specified an invalid amount of cycles.
 Sending a command before reading all the input